-In other words, in this process of spiritual ascent there is both $tahl\bar{t}l$ and $tark\bar{t}b$ , dissolution and reconstitution, dissolution of all elements pertaining to the ego, and then reconstitution of this same ego, but on a higher plane: that of a conscious realization of one's actual nothingness.
+In other words, in this process of spiritual ascent there is both $tahl\bar{t}l$ and $tark\bar{t}b$, dissolution and reconstitution, dissolution of all elements pertaining to the ego, and then reconstitution of this same ego, but on a higher plane: that of a conscious realization of one's actual nothingness.
 The higher the plane reached by essentialized consciousness, the deeper one's awareness of one's slavehood.
-In contrast to deconstruction, this dismantling of specificity and identity in the movement towards universality and transcendent Selfhood is accompanied by a return to specific identity, which is now vibrant with the spirit of the ultimate Self: the individual sees the Face of God everywhere, because of the very completeness of his self-effacement; and, on the plane of religion, the specific form of his religion resonates with the universality proper to its essence.
-One grasps religion as such within such and such a religion; the absolute, nondelimited essence of religion is revealed by and within the relative, delimited religion, just as the Self of the Real ( $nafs\ al$ -Haqq) subsists as the ultimate reality within the soul of the individual, who now comes to understand that he is both "He" and "not He".
-Each religion is both a form, outwardly, and the Essence, inwardly; just as man is "the transient, the eternal" $\frac{35}{4}$ particular religion, or any other revealed religion; rather, this conception of "the religion" or religion as such presupposes formal religious diversity, regarding it not as a regrettable differentiation but a divinely willed necessity.
+In contrast to deconstruction, this dismantling of specificity and identity in the movement towards universality and transcendent Selfhood is accompanied by a return to specific identity, which is now vibrant with the spirit of the ultimate Self: the individual sees the Face of God everywhere, because of the very completeness of his self-effacement; and, on the plane of religion as such within such and such a religion; the absolute, nondelimited essence of religion is revealed by and within the relative, delimited religion, just as the Self of the Real (nafs al-Haqq) subsists as the ultimate reality within the soul of the individual, who now comes to understand that he is both "He" and "not He".
+Each religion is both a form, outwardly, and the Essence, inwardly; just as man is "the transient, the eternal".35 particular religion, or any other revealed religion; rather, this conception of "the religion" or religion as such presupposes formal religious diversity, regarding it not as a regrettable differentiation but a divinely willed necessity.
 The infinite forms of existence are integrated, "made one", according to the unitive principle of tawhīd, in the very bosom, and not despite, this infinite unfolding of Being; we observe an analogous synthesis between multiplicity and unity on the level of religious phenomena: the dazzling diversity of religious forms manifest the principle of inexhaustible infinitude, just as the degree proper to "the religion", or religion as such, is the expression, in religious mode, of the principle of absolute oneness.
 This synthesis between infinity and oneness on the religious plane implies, then, both diversity of revealed forms, and the uniqueness of each specific revealed form.
 Each revealed religion is totally unique-totally "itself"-while at the same time being an expression of a single, all-encompassing principle, that of Revelation, a principle within which all religions are integrated, or "made one", in the rigorously metaphysical sense of tawhīd.